 - Take an omega-3 supplement every day (I recommend Ovega-3 or Testa)

-- Take a digestive enzyme supplement every day (I recommend Garden of Life RAW Enzymes)
+- Take a digestive enzyme supplement with heavy meals (I recommend Garden of Life RAW Enzymes)

 - Take a natural multivitamin every day if your diet is lacking (I recommend Garden of Life - myKind Organics)